williamssam/durcoins-frontend/README.md

-# DUROCOINS
+# DURACOINS

-Duro-coins is a p2p trading platform for cryptocurrencies and giftcards designed with speed, security and quality of service as our number one priority.
+DuraCoins is a p2p trading platform for cryptocurrencies and giftcards designed with speed, security and quality of service as our number one priority.

 ## Tech Stack